Chapter 3 Availability and uniqueness

 well.
 After all, it is possible to fill in a value in the missing field such

 that the two records are duplicates.
-Therefore, if one would return NA
+Therefore, if one would return NA for

-the second record, the correct thing to do is to also return NA
+the second record, the correct thing to do is to also return NA for the first

 record.
-In R, the choice is made to treat NA
+In R, the choice is made to treat NA as an actual value when checking

-from base R).
+for duplicates or unique records (see ?duplicated from base R).
 To see this

 inspect the following code and output.

-The second subtlety has to do with grouping.
+## [1] TRUE FALSE FALSEThe second subtlety has to do with grouping.
 You may want to test whether a column is unique, given one or more other variables.
 It is tempting to think that this requires a split-apply-combine approach where the dataset is first split according to one or more grouping variables, check for uniqueness of the column in each group, and then combine the results.
 However, such an approach is not necessary as you can simply add the grouping variables to the list of variables that together must be unique.

 As an example, consider the output of the following two approaches.